GaboTov/Gabotov/README.md

 ### Hi there 👋
 ![Lenguajes en mis repositorios](languages1.svg)
 ## About me
-I am a curious individual with a passion for technology and the environment.
-I thrive in multidisciplinary and multicultural teams, as they provide a unique perspective of the world and enhance my creativity.
-This helps me to approach problems and challenges with a broader perspective and creativity.
+I am a curious person passionate about technology and the environment.
+I thrive in multidisciplinary and multicultural teams, which fosters my creativity and allows me to approach problems with a broad and innovative perspective.
 <!--
 **GaboTov/Gabotov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 ![Lenguajes en mis repositorios](languages(5).svg)